aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dotm-to-dif/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOTM to DIF or Online App" h2="Export DOTM to DIF via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The DOTM file format is a Microsoft Office Word template file used to store document settings and macros.
+It is used to create documents with the same formatting and macros.
+However, the DIF file format is a data interchange format used to exchange data between different spreadsheet applications.
+Therefore, it is necessary to convert DOTM to DIF in order to exchange data between different spreadsheet applications.

- You can include DOTM to DIF conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOTM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to DIF.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>How Aspose.Total Helps for DOTM to DIF Conversion</h2>

+Aspose.Total for C++ is a feature-rich, powerful and easy to use document manipulation and conversion API.
+It provides APIs for various file formats such as Word, Excel, PowerPoint, PDF, HTML, etc. It also provides APIs for document conversion.
+By using Aspose.Words for C++, you can easily export DOTM to HTML.
+After that, by using Aspose.Cells for C++, you can convert HTML to DIF.
+Both APIs come under Aspose.Total for C++ package.

+Using Aspose.Total for C++, you can include DOTM to DIF conversion feature within your C++ applications easily.
+It provides a simple and easy to use API that can be used to convert DOTM to DIF without any hassle.
+It also provides various features such as support for various file formats, support for various document conversion, support for various document manipulation, etc. which makes it a perfect choice for document conversion.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}